equinor/ert/docs/reference/workflows/index.rst

 the jobs are run outside of the main ERT process.

 As an alternative to the forward model, ERT has a system with *workflows*.
-Workflows allow you to automate combersome ERT processes, as well as invoke external programs.
+Workflows allow you to automate cumbersome ERT processes, as well as invoke external programs.
 The workflows are run serially on the workstation actually running ERT, and should not be used for computationally heavy tasks.